 Portugal Digital Nomad Visa income requirements

-The average monthly income needs to be at least equal to four times the guaranteed minimum monthly wage in Portugal.
-For the year 2024, the amount is €3,280 per month for the applicant.
-As well as your earnings, the applicant needs at least €9,840 in their bank account.
-If applying with family members, this increases by 50 percent for a spouse or a parent and 25 percent per child.
+Minimum Amount: The minimum income requirement is set at four times the national minimum wage in Portugal and is currently €3,280.00.
+In addition to the earnings, the applicant needs at least €9,840 in their bank account.
+If applying with family members, the income requirement increases by 50 percent for a spouse or a parent and 25 percent per child.

-The D8 Visa applicant must have travel insurance for the visa application and health insurance by the time of the AIMA appointment, covering them as residents of Portuguese territory during the application period.
+The D8 Visa applicant must have health and travel insurance for the visa application by the time of the AIMA appointment.
+The health insurance must cover them as residents of Portuguese territory during the application period.
+Many private health insurance plans are available in Portugal and can be paid via direct debits from your new Portuguese bank account.

 How To Apply for Digital Nomad Visa Portugal: Step-by-Step Guide